Summer in Scotland: Culture, castles, kilts and classes

 This new program is open to all majors and grade levels, but is geared toward rising sophomores.
 Dr. Raymond “Skip” Hyser, professor of history, said that at the recent study abroad fair the Scotland program drew interest from nursing, pre-med and music students “because it would allow them to have a study abroad experience and fulfill general education requirements, while not impeding on their progress in their major or program.”

-Program participants will visit Stirling, Glamis Castle, Palace of Holyroodhouse, Scottish Parliament and Falkland Palace, as well as attend a ghost tour of Greyfriars Graveyard, tube down Scottish rivers, hike the Scottish Highlands, visit Loch Ness and more.
+Program participants will visit Stirling, Glamis Castle, Palace of Holyroodhouse, the Scottish Parliament and Dunnotar Castle, as well as attend a ghost tour of Greyfriars Graveyard, hike the Scottish Highlands, visit the Isle of May and more.
 In addition, students will have their weekends free to explore other parts of Europe.

-The general education courses being offered during the summer 2013 program are Scottish literature, physical geology, global politics and lifetime fitness and wellness.
+The general education courses being offered during the summer 2014 program are Scottish literature, physical geology, global politics and micro-sociology.
 Admitted students will also enroll in a one-credit, eight-week course during the spring semester.
 This course will provide a time for students to meet, prepare academically and plan travel arrangements.
 In future years, the Scotland program will always offer students courses that satisfy requirements for Clusters 2, 3, 4 and 5, but the courses being taught may change from year to year.

 By Katie Casey (’13), JMU Public Affairs